xenharmonic-devs/sonic-weave/BUILTIN.md

 `...args`

 ### push
 Append an interval onto the current/given scale.
+Optionally an index to push after may be given.
 #### Parameters:

-`interval`, `scale`
+`interval`, `scale`, `index`

 ### radical
 Convert interval to a radical expression.